Pack Smart: Essentials for Backpacking Trip

 Be like Goldilocks - find your sweet spot well BEFORE the hike.

-Backpacking Tips 2: Get a Backpack
+Tip 2 | Get a Backpack

 Ideally you’ll want a 50-80 liter pack.
 Unless you’re a minimalist, first time backpacking involves some hit or miss items.
-It’s okay to leave some gear at home but don’t be stupid light.
-Ultralight is below 10 lbs.
-Stupid light is when you fail to bring something important to save weight.

 I’m a “show me, don’t just tell me” kind of planner.
 Before I started backpacking, I spent a lot of time asking others what gear they liked and used.

-Below is a list of my absolute favorite backpacking for beginners gear.
 Each of the pieces I list are items I use EVERY SINGLE backpacking trip.

 KNOW BEFORE YOU GO!